Alexander DeLeon: Bohnes

 On October 31, 2015, DeLeon introduced his solo musical project, title Bohnes, uploading a minute-long teaser music video.
 The following month, he released his debut single, "Guns and Roses", accompanied with its music video, which premiered on Alternative Press.
 On December 17, 2015, he released another track, titled "Middle Finger".

 On March 4, 2016, he released the single "Witchcraft".

 On September 22, 2017, DeLeon released the single "Six Feet Under" with its music video premiering on the same day.
 In tribute to the 2017 Las Vegas shooting, which took place on October 1, 2017, DeLeon released the song "702"; all proceeds from the acoustic track were donated to the Las Vegas Victims' Fund.
 Speaking about "702", DeLeon stated: "Las Vegas isn't about the neon lights, it isn't about the big names on the marquees or the fancy hotels with the chocolates on the pillows.
 Las Vegas isn't about the nightclubs, the world class chefs and restaurants.
 It's not about the gambling or the dollar signs.
 Last week, we found out what Las Vegas really is.
 What it has always been.
 What it will always be."

 The song "Six Feet Under" was remixed by producer/dj Badhabit and released on October 20, 2017, followed by an acoustic version released a week later.
 On November 17, he released the single "My Friends".
 The song was remixed by various artists and the remixes were released together inside the "My Friends: Remix EP".

 On February 16, 2018, DeLeon officially announced his debut extended play (EP), titled 206: Act I, with a scheduled release date for March 30, 2018.
 A second act, 206: Act II, was released on November 23, featuring the lead single "Straightjacket".

 Other projects

 On December 17, 2013, DeLeon announced that he would be releasing a clothing line featuring both male and female clothes.
 His clothing line is called 42799, Be the Black Sheep.
 The name comes from Frank Sinatra, a major influence on DeLeon, and a blog post DeLeon has written on his blog, called Black Sheep.
 The number 42799 related to Sinatra, because it was the number of Sinatra's mug shot.

 On September 29, 2015 Panic! at the Disco released the single Victorious from their album Death of a Bachelor, which DeLeon co-wrote.

 Personal life

 In November 2018, DeLeon became engaged to Victoria's Secret Angel Josephine Skriver, whom he had been dating since 2013.
 They married in Cabo San Lucas, Mexico, in 2022.
+They welcomed their first child, a girl, on August 24, 2023.